 In the following chart, you can see the impact underwriting changes had on our declination rates.

 From a coverage perspective, we constantly track some key metrics that indicate the type of customers we’re attracting.
 One of these metrics is Reconstruction Cost.
 This value determines what the cost would be to rebuild your home from the ground up, should something catastrophic happen to it.
 It differs from your home’s market value because it excludes the value of the land it’s built on.

 Back in September 2016, we tracked an average of $264,500 in Reconstruction Costs.
 Today, this number has almost doubled, with our Reconstruction Cost average at around $480,000 per home.

 This is important.
 Why?
 It hints that our brand awareness and consumer trust is catching on, and that we’re starting to climb upmarket.
 In other words, owners of higher value homes trust us to cover them.

 With an average of 2.3 product updates per day (including weekends, people!!), I won’t even try to list everything we’ve done lately.
 Instead, I’d like to focus on two things:

-The first is the addition of an Earthquake Insurance option for Californians.
+The first is the addition of an Earthquake Insurance option for California renters and homeowners.
 It’s the first time we added an insurance carrier as a partner, and integrated it (almost) seamlessly into our flow.
 Adding earthquake coverage to your policy is really easy, and will become even simpler with a set of improvements we’re pushing soon.
 I love this integration because it shows that we can easily scale the product and our system to work with other insurers and new products, while maintaining control of the customer experience, from buying policies to handling claims.

 The second update is the addition of some new self-serve features that previously required the involvement of our customer experience team.
 For example: you can now add your landlord, significant other or spouse during checkout.